oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 unusual rendering intents like the absolute colorimetric intent.
 The decission about the performed colour transforms are typical made in the application.

+-   pro
+    -   most control over options
+    -   private conversions or null conversion
+    -   can reduce data early to save system data bandwidht
+    -   16-bit and HDR data are full available on application level
+-   con
+    -   speed depends on the CMM
+    -   might process more data than nesessary

+### Combing early and late binding

+A combination of early and late binding can be achived by attaching during a early state a precalculated device link profile to image data and process the image data by the provided device link with out external options be involved.

+-   pro
+    -   high level options are available (early binding)
+    -   low level optimisations can apply at a late state (near hardware) (late binding)
+-   con
+    -   lesser control over the pixel converting CMM selection (late binding)
+    -   process possibly on low 8-bit data only (late binding)

 Flat color vs. mixed mode documents
 -----------------------------------